 The number of MGWs is determined by its capacity in terms of BH traffic in Erlangs and BH call attempts.
-In the same time, the number of MSC-S is determined by the BH call attempts, and the number of subscribers.
+In the same time, the number of MSC-S is determined by the capacity in BH traffic in erlangs, BH call attempts and the number of subscribers.
 Capacity information is derived from data provided by operators and international benchmarks.